mladenivkovic/godunov/godunov/README.md

-Exact Riemann Solver
+Godunov Solver
 ========================

-Computes all primitive variables for an ideal gas of a Riemann problem using an exact Riemann solver for given initial conditions.
+Simple 1D upwind-differencing godunov solver using an exact Riemann solver.
-This is the full Riemann solver that can handle both vacuum and non-vacuum ICs.
+Something with the vacuum doesn't work properly yet, but the rest looks ok.
-If parameters 'tmax' and 'nsteps' are given in the parameter file, it will create 'nsteps' output in linear spacings from 0 to 'tmax' in arbitrary units.
+Created such that new Riemann solvers or differencing schemes can be easily added.